-questions below.
-Occupation Title SOC Code 1.
-Describe the main duties.
 2. What education, work experience, and training are required?

-3. Are there other required qualifications? (e.g., license, certificate) 4.
-What is the mean (average) entry wage for this occupation?
-5. Is it considered a Bright Outlook occupation?
+- 4. What is the mean (average) entry wage for this occupation? - 5.
+Is it considered a Bright Outlook occupation?

 6. Are there jobs in this occupation in Delaware or in the state where you want to live?
 If yes, name some companies that would hire this occupation.

 7. Do you think this occupation deals mainly with hands, people, or information?
 Does that match your interest?

 8. Do your skills match the requirements of the occupation?
 Will they in the future?
 Explain.

 9. Name some related occupations.

-Research Conclusions:
+RESEARCH CONCLUSIONS:

-Resources Used: Websites:
+RESOURCES USED: Websites:

 People:

 Books/Publications:

 Other:

-Step #4: How Do I Do It?
+Step 4: How Do I Do It?